dabane-ghassan/int-lab-book/eNoteBook/README.md

   - [x] started a test training with the ordinary STN architechture without any change, **ofcourse it won't work, what was i thinking?**.
 - [x] New polo_stn architechture:
   - [x] An only FC localization network.
+  - [x] Fixed scaling.
+  - [x] Downsampling.
+  - [x] Passing original and polo tensors in the forward func of the transformer.
+- [x] Training SGD 0.01, 20 epochs, not stable at all.
 - [x] Made the transform return the image as its polo representation.
 - [x] Start the lab report.
 - [ ] Final internship defense presentation.